HEART MEDITATION

 ♥ Rhythms (which is perhaps the most effective method, especially at the beginning)

+In this path all of the above methods are used to create deeper, and deeper silence.
+Yet, the most prominent method is the use of rhythms, as other methods are employed to enhance the emptiness one has attained through rhythms.
 The effectiveness of rhythms stem from the effect that music or rhythms have over our thoughts.
 These types of rhythms, because of the nature of emptiness they create within a person, are often referred to as ‘Sacred Rhythms’ and are present in most traditions.
+For example, in the ancient sacred texts, or in the mystical poetry of mystics like Rumi.

 Furthermore, as a result of the heart focus of a seeker, what also changes is the rhythm of the seeker’s own life, as the person turns from an outward-looking person into a heart-centered person who follows their natural rhythm.
 This in turn means that the heart has a positive influence on the brain, which instead of releasing adrenaline and stress related hormones, releases relaxation hormones, like serotonin.
 Which leads to the experience of a deep silence and peace.
 This phenomenon has been scientifically proven, and various research on the topic can be found within scientific literature.